 Simple Ways to Add Omega-3s to Your Meals

+Aim for two servings of fatty fish per week, as recommended by the American Heart Association.
 Sprinkle ground flaxseeds or chia seeds over yogurt, oatmeal, or smoothies.
-Whole flaxseeds pass through the digestive system undigested, so grinding them before consumption ensures maximum nutrient absorption.
+Note: whole flaxseeds often pass through the digestive system undigested, so grinding before consuming is preferable for nutrient absorption.

 6. Polyphenol-Rich Foods